Rapid antigen tests for COVID-19

 Rapid antigen tests are a quick and easy way to detect COVID-19.

 What COVID-19 test should I do?

 Follow the latest NSW Health advice to understand what COVID-19 test you should do.
 If you need to do a rapid antigen test, read the information below.

 What happens if I get a positive rapid antigen test result?

 If you have COVID-19 symptoms:

-- Register the positive result with Service NSW and follow the advice for people testing positive to COVID-19 and managing COVID-19 safely at home.
+- NSW Health recommends that you register the positive result with Service NSW and follow the advice for people testing positive to COVID-19 and managing COVID-19 safely at home.

 If you have no COVID-19 symptoms: